dabeaz/curio/docs/reference.rst

         async for task in g:
             print(task, 'completed.', task.result)

-If you wanted to launch tasks and exit when the first one has finished, use the ``wait=any`` option like this::
+If you wanted to launch tasks and exit when the first one has returned a result, use the ``wait=any`` option like this::

     async with TaskGroup(wait=any) as g: